XuShengpan/PCDViewer/README.md

    Pose file format:
    frame_id  timestamp  x   y   z  qx  qy  qz  qw
    frame_id: the base_name of the pcd file (e.g 1.pcd, the base_name is 1)
-             it is suggested that the base_name name after the id or timestamp.
+             it is suggested that the base_name name with the id or timestamp.
    timestamp: time stamp of the point cloud
    x, y, z : position
    qx, qy, qz, qw: normalized quaternion